 Postpartum Visit.
-Typically 10-12 days after birth I come do a home visit with you where I present you with your birth story written from my perspective, hard copy and high resolution digital images and a slideshow of your photographs set to music (if you purchase the deluxe package).
+Typically 10-12 days after birth I come do a home visit with you where I present you with your birth story written from my perspective, hard copy and high resolution digital images (depending on your package) and a slideshow of your photographs set to music if you purchase the deluxe package.
 We discuss the birth and answer any questions if needed, as well as provide further resources to meet your needs.

 • I will not speak to medical staff regarding matters where health care decisions are being made.
 I can discuss your concerns with you and suggest options to you.
 I can support you in discussions with staff, making sure you have the opportunity to discuss any concerns, but you or your partner will speak on your behalf to the medical staff.

 TENS Unit.
 TENS (Transcutaneous Electrical Nerve Stimulation) works by passing mild electrical impulses through the skin, via electrode pads, into the nerve fibers which lie below.
 The TENS impulses help your body produce its own pain killing chemicals, such as ‘endorphins’.
 Rental of TENS unit is $30.

-Fees.
-My fee is $800 for the Basic Package, $1200 for the Deluxe Package and $1500 for the Premium Package.
+Investment.
+Your investment is $800 for the basic, $1300 for the deluxe, and $1500 for the premium package.
 I truly value the positive benefits of doula care and do not want financial difficulty to make my services inaccessible to mothers who desire them.
-Should you find my fee is unaffordable, I am willing to discuss trade possibilities and/or payment plans.
-I ask for a 50% retainer fee which is due at the time you hire me.
+Should you find the investement is unattainable, I am willing to discuss trade possibilities and/or payment plans.
+I require a 50% retainer which is due at the time of hire.
 I will not consider myself obligated to your birth until I receive the retainer, once received your EDD is secure on my calendar.
-The balance is due at your 36th week prenatal meeting, unless other payment arrangements have been made.
-I accept cash, check, Chase Quick-Pay, PayPal or credit card (add 3% service fee to PayPal and credit card payments).
-Should you choose to cancel this agreement after 30 days from date of hire, there is a non-refundable fee of $250.
-Full retainer fee becomes nonrefundable after 60 days from date of hire.
+The balance is due by your 36th week prenatal meeting, unless other payment arrangements have been made.
+I accept cash, check, Venmo, Zelle, PayPal or credit card (add 3.5% service fee to PayPal and credit card payments).
+Should you choose to cancel this agreement after 30 days from date of hire, there is a non-refundable amount of $250.
+The full retainer becomes non-refundable after 60 days from date of hire.